Works Info

 round of brand feedback before approval — rare for Tom Ford's standards

-This project taught me that luxury brand AR is fundamentally a material translation problem — not a tech showcase.
-The filter succeeded because I started from the fragrance's sensory identity (leather, smoke, amber warmth) and worked backward to the shader, not the reverse.
-The constraint matrix I built at the start proved its value when a potential logo-in-motion conflict was caught in week one rather than week eight of development.
+This project taught me that luxury brand AR is fundamentally a beauty-standard problem — not a tech showcase.
+The filter succeeded because I started from the fragrance's sensory identity (leather, smoke, amber warmth) and worked backward to the Spark AR implementation, not the reverse.
+Meeting the beauty standard meant the golden-hour glow had to feel like editorial lighting, the face mask had to be flattering across every skin tone, and the person segmentation had to place users in a world that felt aspirational rather than artificial.

-Experience the Tom Ford Ombré Leather AR filter on Instagram
+Experience the Tom Ford Ombré Leather AR filter — launched on Tom Ford Beauty's Instagram.